Nortories/Nortories/README.md

+I have switch to self hosting my own Gitlab for my personal and public projects.
+Feel free to check it out https://gitlab.nortories.com/explore

 👋 Hi there!
 I'm Joshua Sooaemalelagi, a passionate Software and IT Engineer.

 🚀 I absolutely love coding, IT, problem-solving, software and diving into the tech world.
 Recently, I’ve been getting hands-on with virtualization and IT infrastructure.
 I enjoy working on my homelab, clustering servers with VMware vSphere, or proxmox, where I set up a Window Server domains, websites, game servers, home automation.
 I also took on the challenge of designing networking solutions and applying STIGs to boost security and compliance.